 Do not take any unnecessary valuables (phone, keys, wallet) to the gay sauna in Krakow – or into any dark rooms.
 Across Europe, thieves sadly take advantage of guys while their pants are quite literally down.

-– A gay sex club in Krakow with kinky themed parties – underwear, jock, naked and fetish – and plenty of play zones.
+A gay sex club in Krakow with kinky-themed parties – gay boxers, jock, naked and fetish – and plenty of play zones.
 Pure, uncomplicated fun with small rooms filled with beds, slings and glory holes.
-Unlimited alcohol is included in entrance fee with small lockers and no super-dark zones if you just want to observe.
+Unlimited alcohol is included in the entrance fee, with small lockers and no super-dark zones if you just want to observe.

-– The first gay cruise club in town with cheap drinks, a small sex shop, and dark room.
-We have heard very mixed reviews recently about girls and straight guys being allowed in, but as far as we can tell it’s still a filthy location just for gay men.
-Try your luck and feel free to let us know your experiences so we can update further.
+The first gay cruise club in town with cheap drinks, a small sex shop, and a dark room.
+We have heard very mixed reviews recently about girls and straight guys being allowed in, but as far as we can tell, it’s still a filthy location just for gay men.
+Try your luck, and feel free to let us know your experiences so we can update you further.

-Black & White – A mixed adult cinema with video cabins, cinema and shop sex shop.
+A mixed adult cinema with video cabins, cinema and shop sex shop.
 Aimed at straight guys but very cruisy with some gay men looking for action.
-We prefer the gay sex clubs in Krakow, but if you’re nearby, you can try for yourself.
+We prefer the gay sex clubs in Krakow, but if you’re nearby, you can try it for yourself.